dpc10ster/RJafroc/cran-comments.md

 `*` checking for detritus in the temp directory ...
 NOTE Found the following files/directories: 'lastMiKTeXException'

 There is no such file/directory on my computer.
-This might be some issue with `LaTeX` that I cannot reproduce, [see here](https://github.com/r-hub/rhub/issues/503).
+This might be some issue with `LaTeX` that I cannot reproduce, [as others have observed](https://github.com/r-hub/rhub/issues/503).

-The file size is less than 4 MB on 14 platforms, including the major ones.
-I would have to remove a significant number of tests and associated data files to meet the strict 5MB requirement on 4 platforms.
+`**` I would have to remove a significant number of code, tests and datasets to meet the strict 5MB requirement on this platform.